Best Investment & Stock Research Apps

 Visual stock analysis and portfolio health checks

 Simply Wall St turns complex financial data into visual infographics that make stock analysis accessible to everyone.
-Its signature snowflake chart scores companies across five dimensions: value, future performance, past performance, health, and dividends.
-The portfolio tracker overlays these visual analytics on your holdings, making it easy to spot weaknesses and opportunities across your investments.
+Its signature snowflake chart scores companies across five dimensions: value, future performance, past performance, health, and dividends, giving you an instant multi-factor overview without reading a full report.
+The portfolio tracker overlays these visual analytics on your holdings, making it easy to spot weaknesses and opportunities across your investments, with global coverage spanning 100+ stock exchanges beyond just US markets.
+Limited free access is available, with Premium starting at just $10/month, among the most affordable options in this category.
+The tradeoffs for that visual simplicity: the approach can oversimplify genuinely complex situations that need more nuance than a five-point chart provides, and the free tier is fairly restricted in how many stocks and features you can access before hitting a wall.

 Pros